Jivrus/community-boxes/README.md

     ## Connection Explorer

-    Create a box/app connection and then see the objects and theirr functions associated
+    Create a box/app connection and then see the objects and their functions associated
     a.
 Dev.ci - https://dev.ci.appiworks.com/connectionexplorer
     b.
 Stage Env - https://stage.cd.appiworks.com/connectionexplorer